NathAdreesh/NathAdreesh/README.md

 - 👋 Hi, I’m Adreesh Nath ,14 from Agartala, Tripura @NathAdreesh
 - 👀 I’m interested in programming, learning guitar, spicy indian food
-- 🌱 I’m currently learning HTML , CSS , Javascript , Linux , a bit of C and python and others
+- 🌱 I’m currently learning Programming by completeing courses and creating projects

 <!---
 NathAdreesh/NathAdreesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.